 - Every

-defaultvalue is in theenumlist if one exists (case-sensitive) prefillvalues matchdefaultvaluesminimum/maximumconstraints do not exclude thedefaultvalue- Array fields have a default of
+defaultvalue exists in theenumlist if one is defined minimumandmaximumconstraints don't exclude thedefault- Array fields default to

 []or a valid array, notnull - Boolean fields have an explicit